Charlie Haden: Early career

-1964 to 1984
+1964 to 1969

-Haden resumed his career in 1964, working with saxophonist John Handy and pianist Denny Zeitlin's trio, and performing with Archie Shepp in California and Europe.
-He also did freelance work from 1966 to 1967, playing with Henry “Red” Allen, Pee Wee Russell, Attila Zoller, Bobby Timmons, Tony Scott, and the Thad Jones/Mel Lewis Orchestra.
+Haden resumed his career in 1964, working with saxophonist John Handy and pianist Denny Zeitlin, and performing with Archie Shepp in California and Europe.
+He also did freelance work from 1966 to 1967, playing with Henry "Red" Allen, Pee Wee Russell, Attila Zoller, Bobby Timmons, Tony Scott, and the Thad Jones/Mel Lewis Orchestra.
 He recorded with Roswell Rudd in 1966, and returned to Coleman's group in 1967.
 This group remained active until the early 1970s.
 Haden was known for being able to skillfully follow the shifting directions and modulations of Ornette's improvised lines.

 Haden became a member of Keith Jarrett's trio and his 'American Quartet' from 1967 to 1976 with drummer Paul Motian and saxophonist Dewey Redman.
 The group also included percussionist Guilherme Franco.
-He also organized the collective Old and New Dreams, which consisted of Don Cherry, Redman, and Ed Blackwell, who had been members of Coleman's band.
-These musicians understood, and could independently express and honor Coleman's improvisational concepts, applying it to their performances with this band.
-They continued to play Coleman's music in addition to their own original compositions.
+He also organized the collective Old and New Dreams, which consisted of Don Cherry, Redman, and Ed Blackwell, who had also been members of Coleman's band.
+They continued to play Coleman's music in addition to original compositions in a style informed by Coleman.

+Liberation Music Orchestra

-In 1970 Haden received a Guggenheim Fellowship for Music Composition upon the recommendation of the eminent conductor Leonard Bernstein.
+In 1970 Haden received a Guggenheim Fellowship on the recommendation of Leonard Bernstein.
 Over the years, Haden received several NEA grants for composition.
 Haden founded his first band, the Liberation Music Orchestra ("LMO") in 1969, working with arranger Carla Bley.
 Their music was very experimental, exploring both the realms of free jazz and political music.
 The first album focused specifically on music from the Spanish Civil War, which had markedly inspired Haden.
-Also inspired by the turbulent 1968 Democratic National Convention in Chicago, he superimposed songs such as "You're a Grand Old Flag" and "Happy Days are Here Again", contrasted with "We Shall Overcome".
+Inspired by the turbulent 1968 Democratic National Convention in Chicago, he superimposed songs such as "You're a Grand Old Flag" and "Happy Days are Here Again", contrasted with "We Shall Overcome".

-The original lineup consisted of Haden and Carla Bley, Gato Barbieri, Redman, Motian, Don Cherry, Andrew Cyrille, Mike Mantler, Roswell Rudd, Bob Northern, Howard Johnson (tuba and bass saxophone), Perry Robinson, and Sam Brown.
+The original Liberation Music Orchestra lineup consisted of Haden, Bley, Gato Barbieri, Redman, Motian, Don Cherry, Andrew Cyrille, Mike Mantler, Roswell Rudd, Bob Northern, Howard Johnson, Perry Robinson, and Sam Brown.